copernicus-mogley/zkav.club/workshops/README.md

 2. We review the idea and shape it together.
 We tighten the scope, clarify outcomes, and design the session for participation

-3. We schedule and promote the session so people can show up
+3. We schedule and promote it so people can show up

-4. We run a quick test session to check audio, video, and screen sharing
+4. We do a quick test session together to check audio, video, and screen sharing

 5. You host it live where your people already are, such as a call, livestream, or community space.
 Participation matters: questions, exercises, and discussion

-6. We livestream or record it so the knowledge stays useful after the session
+6. The session should be recorded so the knowledge stays useful after the session

 Workshops must be recorded for facilitator payment.
 If a session cannot be recorded, it does not run as a Zk Av Club Workshop.
+Recording may be done by the facilitator or with help from the club when possible.

-When capacity allows, we can also support restreaming or simultaneous translation.
+When capacity allows, we may help with recording, restreaming, or simultaneous translation.

 ---